kavya-anbarasu/kavya-anbarasu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a third year student at MIT studying artifical intelligence and decision making and urban policy.
-And, I'm a software engineer and aspiring tech entrepreneur interested in AGI, climate tech. deep tech, consumer tech, and robotics.
+And, I'm a software engineer and aspiring tech entrepreneur interested in AGI, climate tech, deep tech, consumer tech, and robotics.

 ## Right now, I'm excited to be working on: